ianllewellyn/gunship/README.md

 ## nice to have

-* Code: Optimise app.update() to not loop through all enemies twice
 * Code: Composit bitmap data instead of drawing vectors each frame
 * Code: Make particle and bullets share code